Rishikesh-Jadhav/ENPM809K-Fundamentals-for-Artificial-Intelligence-and-Deep-Learning/README.md

 # ENPM809K-Fundamentals-for-Artificial-Intelligence-and-Deep-Learning
 This repository contains my solutions and code submissions for assignments and projects completed as part of ENPM809K during Fall 2023.
+It's worth noting that this course is aligned with the curriculum of the Stanford CS231n class.
 Each assignment is organized in its own folder, with accompanying documentation and any necessary resources.

 ## 📚 Course Overview
 This course explores the transformative impact of data science in various domains, including consumer products, healthcare, and banking.
 It focuses on three key pillars: